How to create and use your own ATC check variant in ABAP Development Tools for Eclipse

-But surely, you may want to create your own ATC check variants as you can do it in your on-premise SAP systems to bundle ATC checks as it is suitable for your own development use case.
-It became possible with SAP BTP ABAP Environment 2105.
+But surely, you may want to create your own ATC check variants to bundle ATC checks as it is suitable for your own development use case.

-If you want to create your own ATC check variant in SAP BTP ABAP Environment, you can either create it from scratch or copy and change an existing ATC check variant delivered by SAP.
+If you want to create your own ATC check variant, you can either create it from scratch or copy and change an existing ATC check variant delivered by SAP.

 Create an ATC check variant from scratch